2,5-Dimethoxy-4-bromoamphetamine: Use and effects

-In his book PiHKAL, Alexander Shulgin gives the dose range of DOB as 1 to 3 mg and its duration as 18 to 30 hours.
-In other publications, he specifies the dose range as 2 to 3 mg for racemic DOB and 1 to 2 mg for the preferentially active (R)-DOB enantiomer, while the duration is stated as being extremely long, a plateau occurring between 4 to 10 hours, and returning to baseline after 24 to 36 hours.
-DOB was described as producing effects such as closed-eye and open-eye psychedelic visuals and introspection, among others.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists DOB's dose as 1 to 3 mg orally and its duration as 18 to 30 hours.
+In an earlier publication, he listed its dose as 2 to 3 mg for racemic DOB and 1 to 2 mg for the preferentially active (R)-DOB enantiomer.
+In addition, he described the duration as being extremely long, with a gradual descent and baseline being achieved after 24 to 36 hours.
+The onset has been described as 1 to 2 hours, the time to peak as 3 or 4 hours, and a plateau occurring from 4 to 10 hours.
+Its onset is said to be relatively slow.